Florianopolis Travel Guide

 Florianopolis © Fernando Dall'Acqua

-Florianopolis has 42 beaches and is a very popular tourist destination, luring surfers and sun-worshippers.
-In fact, the city might be best known for its surf breaks, with waves enough to delight both complete amateurs and experienced professionals.
+Florianopolis boasts 42 beaches and is a very popular tourist destination, luring many surfers and sun-worshippers.
+In fact, the city might be best known for its surf breaks, with a range of waves to delight both complete amateurs and experienced professionals.
 The best beaches in the city include Barra da Logoa, the ideal surfing beach for beginners; Ingleses Beach, a favourite with tourists and sand boarders; Campeche Beach, a superb surfing beach, with lovely white sands and often turbulent waters; Joaquina Beach, which has very good tourist infrastructure; and Santinho Beach, a peaceful, unspoiled stretch popular with nature-lovers.

 The city is also renowned for its fun and energetic nightlife, its unique culture and folklore, and the great seafood provided by the many fishermen who call Florianopolis home.
 The main island, Santa Catarina, is connected to the mainland by three bridges: the old Hercilio Luz Bridge, now closed to traffic, is one of the most recognisable landmarks of the city, gracing many postcards.
 The north of Florianopolis is the busiest, the most picturesque and the most popular part of the city with travellers.

 Become our Florianopolis Travel Expert

 We are looking for contributors for our Florianopolis travel guide.
 If you are a local, a regular traveller to Florianopolis or a travel professional with time to contribute and answer occasional forum questions, please contact us.